Software-Protection-Research/OSAGE/README.md

 ## How to use tmux

+* First check if tmux is running with "tmux a"
 * call "tmux" to open session
 * (optional) start sudo sh docker_run.sh
 * Detach from tmux: Strg+B -> D